Home Page Welcome

 start your own publishing company.*

-"Hey publisher guy.
-I'm using my own ISBN—deal with it.
+"OK, listen up publisher guy.
+I'm using my own ISBN...period.

-Here you can learn to do four critical things:
+Here you can learn to do four simple things:

 (1) Uncover secrets online publishers don't want you to know.

-(3) Bypass vanity publishers and self-publish your book without signing a contract.
+(3) Bypass vanity publishers and self-publish a quality book without

-If you dream of a contract with a traditional publisher:
+If you dream of a book deal with a traditional publisher:

 *(Included with paid personal coaching service)

-GET PUBLISHED Without Getting Ripped Off will show you which publishers to avoid and which publishers will provide affordable, professional publishing services without requiring you to sign a contract.
-I will help you safely navigate what Ron Pramschufer calls "the self-publishing minefield."
+GET PUBLISHED Without Getting Ripped Off will show you which publishers to avoid and reveal the few publishers who will provide affordable, professional publishing services without requiring you to sign a contract.
+It will help you safely navigate what Ron Pramschufer calls "the self-publishing minefield."
 My book will make you bullet-proof from online publishers who shamelessly target, and rip off, new authors who don't understand the business end of publishing.

 A good place to start your free DIY research is:

-Then go to First Things First and take the first step on your journey to become a published author.
-Very few first-time authors take this step.
+The First Things First page.
+Take the first step on your journey to become a published author.
+Very few first-time authors take this important step.
 Successful people have one unique attribute: they are willing to do what others never get around to.